 The Cady Family Justice Reform Initiative

-The Cady Initiative sets forth to provide courts across the country with validated, data-informed strategies for improving domestic relations cases by drawing from domestic relations case management data, promising practices and program evaluations nationwide to recommend practices that promote better outcomes for families.
+The Cady Initiative strives to provide courts across the country with validated, data-informed strategies for improving domestic relations cases by drawing from domestic relations case management data, promising practices and program evaluations nationwide to recommend practices that promote better outcomes for families.

 National Judicial Leadership Summit IV on Child Welfare